Which states could have abortion on the ballot in 2024?

 MISSOURI

-Missouri abortion rights advocates turned in more than 380,000 signatures, more than twice the required 171,000, for a measure asking voters to approve a constitutional amendment to guarantee abortion until viability.
-Local election officials have until July 30 to verify the signatures, then it’s up to the secretary of state to declare whether there were enough.
+Missouri abortion rights advocates turned in more than 380,000 signatures — more than twice the required 171,000 — for a measure asking voters to approve a constitutional amendment to guarantee abortion until viability.
+Local election officials have until July 30 to verify the signatures, then it is up to the secretary of state to declare whether there were enough.

 A group of moderate Republicans have for this year abandoned efforts for an alternate amendment that would have allowed abortion up to 12 weeks, with limited exceptions after that time.